solygambas/react-projects/microfrontends/02-saas/README.md

 ## Features

-- choosing a architecture based on requirements.
+- choosing an architecture based on requirements.
 - setting up Webpack for development and production.
 - creating and merging development config.
 - wiring up React.